activeadmin/activeadmin/docs/9-batch-actions.md

 ### Priority in the drop-down menu

-You can also change the order of batch actions through the `:priority` option:
+You can change the order of batch actions through the `:priority` option:

 ```ruby
 ActiveAdmin.register Post do